justin-xing/Bash-Themed-Website/README.md

 # Bash Themed Website

-My first iteratiion of personal website, designed to mimix the Bash terminal that I love to use!
+My first iteration of personal website, designed to mimix the Bash terminal that I love to use!